Ben Wyatt (Parks and Recreation): Reception

 The character received extremely positive reviews from critics and audiences alike.

 Alan Sepinwall of HitFix called Scott one of the "rare but special" actors who can be both "the sane and deadpan center of the madness, but can also go convincingly, amusingly mad".
-New York Daily News writer David Hinckley praised Scott's addition to the Parks and Recreation cast, claiming he "gets more of a character here than he does on Starz's entertaining Party Down and makes the best of it".
-Scott received particular praise for his performance in "Media Blitz", in which his awkward and panicked responses to media inquiries about his past led to what reviewers considered more outwardly comedic opportunities for the character, compared to his usual straight man role.
+New York Daily News writer David Hinckley praised Scott's addition to the Parks and Recreation cast, claiming that he "gets more of a character here than he does on Starz's entertaining Party Down and makes the best of it".
+Scott received particular praise for his performance in "Media Blitz", in which his awkward and panicked responses to media inquiries about his past led to what reviewers considered more outwardly comedic opportunities for the character, compared to his usual straight-man role.
 Several reviewers mentioned that Ben Wyatt closely resembled Scott's character on Party Down, Henry Pollard.
 Ben's character is a politician who found great success at a young age, then suffered a downfall.
 Henry's character is an actor who became a caterer after his acting career declined.
-Scott himself has said that he feels they are "vastly different characters and circumstances."
+Scott himself has said that he feels that they are "vastly different characters and circumstances."